Cartoon series episodes

 - Create markers with the first obvious cues, such as the reusable scenes

 Then it was a matter of following the story and create the sound design for the rest of the movie.
-Sometimes I kept an iPad in sidecar mode, so to have the video on its own.
+I kept an iPad as an external monitor, to always have the video on its own.

-I didn’t particularly use plug-ins except for reverb with impulse responses, though I did rely a lot on Logic functionalities such as item gain, pan, and a whole lot of automation.
+I didn’t use plug-ins except for impulse response reverbs, though I did rely a lot functionalities such as gain, pan, and a whole lot of automation.